Stokes Bay line: The Isle of Wight

 Queen Victoria and Prince Albert acquired Osborne House, near East Cowes, in 1845, and expressed great pleasure in staying there.
 This encouraged appreciation of the Isle of Wight in the public imagination, and there was a great increase in holidays there.
 A difficulty was the journey to reach the island.
 The route from Southampton to Cowes by steamer was feasible, but a shorter journey via Portsmouth was somewhat quicker.
 Even so the LSWR journey was via Bishopstoke (later named Eastleigh) and the London, Brighton and South Coast Railway went via Brighton.
 The greatest difficulty for a Victorian family going on holiday was getting from Portsmouth station to a steamer berth for the crossing.
 The Portsmouth station was the present day Portsmouth & Southsea railway station, the Harbour extension not being built until 1879.

 Two businessmen, William Pearson and Charles Ridout, formed a partnership with a plan to make a better ferry crossing, and on 21 November 1854 registered the intention to make an independent railway line to a new pier at Stokes Bay on the coast, from the Gosport railway station of the LSWR.
 Stokes Bay was the nearest point on the mainland to Ryde, Isle of Wight, 2 1/2 miles away, so a short crossing of the Solent would be possible.
 They formed a company, "The Stokes Bay and Isle of Wight Railway and Pier Company."
 The plan was to build 1 1/2 miles of new railway; trains would run onto the pier, and the transfer to the steamer would be direct and easy.

-A ferry operation was essential to make the scheme viable, and a separate Isle of Wight Ferry Company was floated on 21 July 1856.
+A ferry operation was essential to make the scheme viable, and a separate Isle of Wight Ferry Company was floated on 21 July 1856 by the Isle of Wight Ferry Act 1856 (19 & 20 Vict. c. cxii).
 With capital of £20,000 it was to make and operate a floating bridge between Stokes Bay and Ryde.
 This was to be a chain ferry, in which the vessel was permanently attached to a fixed chain between Stokes Bay and Ryde.